ashleve/lightning-hydra-template/SETUP.md

 #### Important notes!
+- If you're using CUDA compatible GPU make sure your drivers are updated!
 - If you are not using GPU (CUDA incompatible GPU) you may need to specify the number of GPUs manually instead of leaving the default `-1` in `project_config.yaml`:
     ```
         num_of_gpus: 0